I don’t remember how long they kept us in hospital after the birth (see entry titled Hostages to fortune) of my son.

 He hated me so much he would not even take milk from me.
 He would prefer to die of starvation than accept me and I got angry.
 I lifted him up and resolved to force him to accept me.
 He was going to wake up and feed or else!
 I would MAKE him wake up – I would shake him awake.

 I threw myself on my bed and cried.
 I cried and cried and cried.
-My breasts hurt so much, I was so tired, my baby hated me so much he would not take milk from me and he was going to die of starvation.
-I wanted to die myself.
+My breasts hurt so much, I was so tired, I was convinced my baby hated me so much he would not take milk from me and so sure he was going to die of starvation that I wanted to die myself.

 The battle to get milk into him continued for several more days.
 My breast milk dried up pretty fast which was a relief but the conviction my baby son hated my guts for bringing him into the world deepened and I grew more and more depressed.
 I was failing miserably.
 I was not even able to feed my child.
 It was only a matter of time before he died of starvation.